iMovR Cadence Pro Standing Desk Converter Review

-iMovR’s first entry into the standing desk converter category literally rises above sitting disease.
-The Cadence workstation’s space-preserving “hover” design retains virtually all of your desktop real estate and maximizes mobility and collaboration.
+iMovR’s first entry into the standing desk converter category (which is now discontinued and replaced) literally rises above sitting disease.
+The Cadence Pro workstation’s space-preserving “hover” design retains virtually all of your desktop real estate and maximizes mobility and collaboration.
 It also brings more ergonomic adjustments to the table than any other standing desk converter we’ve ever reviewed—with the ability to move throughout an astounding 105”-diameter area—providing a more comfortable and productive experience for all users, sitting or standing.
-With all of its ergonomic improvements and elegant styling, the Cadence gives the venerable, but aging progenitor of hovering sit stand workstations—the Ergotron Workfit-A—a run for its money.
+With all of its ergonomic improvements and elegant styling, the Cadence Pro gives the venerable, but aging progenitor of hovering sit stand workstations—the Ergotron Workfit-A—a run for its money.

 Black, White, Silver